enableiot/iotkit-agent/README.md

 The following steps will guide you through the installation and configuration of the iotkit-agent if you download it from this GitHub repository.

-In case you get a Galileo board with the iotkit-agent pre-installed, please go to the section **Galileo with iotkit-agent pre-installed**.
+In case you get a Galileo board with the iotkit-agent pre-installed, please go to the section [Galileo with iotkit-agent pre-installed](#galileo-with-iotkit-agent-pre-installed)

 ## Installation